cayetanobv/QGIS-plugin---Search-EPSG-CRS/README.md

 #QGIS plugin - Search EPSG CRS

 ##About plugin
-Search for a valid CRS on the basis of an EPSG code.
+Search for a valid Coordinate Reference System (CRS) on the basis of an EPSG code.

 This plugin uses great website EPSG.io (http://epsg.io/).